-- The DSL will also keep the Head teacher informed of any issues and liaise with local authority officers and relevant professionals for child protection concerns as appropriate. - The DSL is responsible for responding to domestic abuse notifications from the local authority and providing support to children and their families as appropriate - The school will ensure representation at appropriate inter-agency meetings such as Initial and Review Child Protection Conferences, and Planning and Core Group meetings, as well as Family Support Meetings. - Provide reports as required for meetings.
-Reports will, wherever possible, be shared with parents/carers at least 24 hours prior to the meeting. - Where a child in school is subject to an inter-agency child protection plan or any multiagency risk management plan, the DSL will contribute to the preparation, implementation and review of the plan as appropriate. - The designated safeguarding lead and any deputies should liaise with the three Safeguarding partners and work with other agencies in line with Working Together to Safeguard Children (2018).
+- The DSL will also keep the Head teacher informed of any issues and liaise with local authority officers and relevant professionals for child protection concerns as appropriate. - The DSL is responsible for responding to domestic abuse notifications from the local authority and providing support to children and their families as appropriate.
+This will include responding to DV notifications responding to MARAC Tag And Flag notifications. - The school will ensure representation at appropriate inter-agency meetings such as Initial and Review Child Protection Conferences, and Planning and Core Group meetings, as well as Family Support Meetings. - Provide reports as required for meetings.
+Reports will, wherever possible, be shared with parents/carers at least 24 hours prior to the meeting. - Where a child in school is subject to an inter-agency child protection plan or any multiagency risk management plan, the DSL will contribute to the preparation, implementation, and review of the plan as appropriate. - The designated safeguarding lead and any deputies should liaise with the three Safeguarding partners and work with other agencies in line with Working Together to Safeguard Children (2018).
 When to call the police (NPCC 2020) should help designated safeguarding leads understand when they should consider calling the police and what to expect when they do. - Promote the educational outcomes of children with a social worker and other pupils deemed vulnerable.
 It is essential therefore that the DSL works in close collaboration with the DT and SENDCO as children who are in need of help and protection must also have their learning needs prioritised in planning to ensure education is a protective factor and not only by way of regular attendance at school.